-2.1 Faculty examination means any examination or test administered by a school.
-Heads of School are responsible for the organisation and conduct of assessment tasks, including faculty examinations held within the central examination period.
+4.1 School-administered examination means any examination or test administered by a school.
+Heads of School are responsible for the organisation and conduct of assessment tasks, including School-administered examinations held within the central examination period.

-2.3 To ensure the timing of the examination is consistent with the University’s procedures on the scheduling of examinations (see Section 3.1 below), if a faculty examination is to be held during the central examination period, the Course Coordinator must advise Student Business Services and note that it is a faculty examination to ensure that the examination is included in the scheduling of the examination timetable.
+4.3 To ensure the timing of the examination is consistent with the University’s procedures on the scheduling of examinations (see Section 5.1 below), if a School-administered examination is to be held during the central examination period, the Course Coordinator must advise Student Business Services and note that it is a School-administered examination to ensure that the examination is included in the scheduling of the examination timetable.

 In order to ensure an environment which allows a student to perform to their potential, the examination timetable is prepared, as far as practicable, according to the following guidelines: